You think there is a book in you.

-James Scott Bell, a lawyer and thriller writer, wrote in his book Plot and Structure, that he wasted ten years of a prime writing life because he was fed a big lie.
-In his twenties, he gave up the dream of becoming a writer because he was told writing couldn’t be taught, that the writers were born, that you either have it or you don’t.
+James Scott Bell, a lawyer and thriller writer, wrote Plot and Structure that he wasted ten years of a prime writing life because he was fed a big lie.
+He gave up the dream of becoming a writer in his twenties because he was told writing couldn’t be taught, that the writers were born, that you either have it, or you don’t.

 Then at age thirty-four, he read an interview with a lawyer who’d had a novel published.
 In the interview, the lawyer said something which hit James like a stack of bricks.
 He said he’d had an accident and was almost killed.
 In the hospital, given a second chance at life, he decided the one thing he wanted was to be a writer.
 And he would write and write, even if he never got published because that was what he wanted.

 James wanted to write too.
-He went out and bought his first book on fiction writing.
+So he went out and bought his first book on fiction writing.
 He taught himself writing and became a writer of more than 25 novels and countless other books.

-Infertility is the thing of the past.
+Infertility is a thing of the past.
 There are so many options available now.
 Explore and use.
 Don’t lead the life of despair.

 3. Conception is delightful

 More than twenty years ago, I read an interview of Barbara Cartland (she was more than ninety years old at that time) where she said she was still writing a novel a year, only that she was now dictating it rather than typing it.
 There was a picture of her with the article, where she was lying on a four-poster bed with a pink canopy in a gilded bedroom.
 She was wearing a pink dress, a white fur scarf, diamonds, and full makeup, and I said to myself, Wow!

 I will never forget that picture of her.
 That was then I conceived the idea of writing novels.

 The beauties of conception are always superior to those of expression — Walter J Phillips